Imperial War Museum North (IWM North), Imperial War Museum North, The Quays, Trafford Wharf Road, Manchester, Greater Manchester, M17 1TZ - Visit now

 Science and Industry Museum, Liverpool Road, Manchester, Greater Manchester, M3 4FP - Visit now

-The Museum of Science and Industry (MSI) is housed in the buildings of the world’s first inter-city passenger railway; this sprawling, interactive land of scientific exploration includes a working steam train.
+The Science and Industry Museum is housed in the buildings of the world’s first inter-city passenger railway; this sprawling, interactive land of scientific exploration includes a working steam train.

 Manchester Art Gallery, Mosley Street, Manchester, Greater Manchester, M2 3JL - Visit now